michaelliebman/troubleshooting-moip/troubleshooting-moip.md

 ### Topics

-* Troubleshooting Process
+* The Troubleshooting Process & Getting Ready
 * Tools
   * Hardware
   * Software
 * Techniques & Tips

-## Troubleshooting Process
+## The Troubleshooting Process & Getting Ready

 ### It's not that different